dhelmr/bachelor-thesis/readme-template.md

 # Dataset preparation

+As a first step, the datasets need to be preprocessed.
+This includes, for each network packet, the association of the corresponding network flow and thereby its label (benign or attack).

 ## CIC-IDS-2017

 [Download](http://205.174.165.80/CICDataset/CIC-IDS-2017/) the dataset and extract the file `GeneratedLabelledFlows.zip`.
 The default path that is assumed for the dataset is
 `data/cic-ids-2017`, but another path can be specified with the option `--src` (see below).
-For now, only the preprocessed network flows will be used from this datasets.

 ## UNSW-NB-15